AdobeDocs/analytics.en/help/analyze/report-builder/manage-requests/add-dependent-requests.md

 ---
 description: A dependent request is a request that is dependent upon an existing request.
-seo-description: A dependent request is a request that is dependent upon an existing request.
-seo-title: Add dependent requests
 solution: Analytics
 title: Add dependent requests
 topic: Report builder